Maternal death: Rates

-There are four primary types of data sources that are used to collect abortion-related maternal mortality rates: confidential enquiries, registration data, verbal autopsy, and facility-based data sources.
+Four primary types of data sources are used to collect abortion-related maternal mortality rates: confidential enquiries, registration data, verbal autopsy, and facility-based data sources.
 A verbal autopsy is a systematic tool that is used to collect information on the cause of death from laypeople and not medical professionals.

-Confidential enquires for maternal deaths do not occur very often on a national level in most countries.
-Registration systems are usually considered the "gold-standard" method for mortality measurements.
+Confidential enquiries for maternal deaths do not occur very often on a national level in most countries.
+Registration systems are usually considered the "gold standard" method for mortality measurements.
 However, they have been shown to miss anywhere between 30 and 50% of all maternal deaths.
-Another concern for registration systems is that 75% of all global births occur in countries where vital registration systems do not exist, meaning that many maternal deaths occurring during these pregnancies and deliveries may not be properly record through these methods.
-There are also issues with using verbal autopsies and other forms of survey in recording maternal death rates.
+Another concern for registration systems is that 75% of all global births occur in countries where vital registration systems do not exist, meaning that many maternal deaths occurring during these pregnancies and deliveries may not be properly recorded through these methods.
+There are also issues with using verbal autopsies and other forms of surveys in recording maternal death rates.
 For example, the family's willingness to participate after the loss of a loved one, misclassification of the cause of death, and under-reporting all present obstacles to the proper reporting of maternal mortality causes.
-Finally, a potential issue with facility-based data collection on maternal mortality is the likelihood that women who experience abortion-related complications to seek care in medical facilities.
+Finally, a potential issue with facility-based data collection on maternal mortality is the likelihood that women who experience abortion-related complications will seek care in medical facilities.
 This is due to fear of social repercussions or legal activity in countries where unsafe abortion is common since it is more likely to be legally restrictive and/or more highly stigmatizing.
 Another concern for issues related to errors in proper reporting for accurate understanding of maternal mortality is the fact that global estimates of maternal deaths related to a specific cause present those related to abortion as a proportion of the total mortality rate.
-Therefore, any change, whether positive or negative, in the abortion-related mortality rate is only compared relative to other causes, and this does not allow for proper implications of whether abortions are becoming more safe or less safe with respect to the overall mortality of women.
+Therefore, any change, whether positive or negative, in the abortion-related mortality rate is only compared relative to other causes, and this does not allow for proper implications of whether abortions are becoming safer or less safe with respect to the overall mortality of women.

 Prevention

 The prevention and reduction of maternity death is one of the United Nations' Sustainable Development Goals, specifically Goal 3, "Good health and well being".
 Promoting effective contraceptive use and information distributed to a wider population, with access to high-quality care, can make steps towards reducing the number of unsafe abortions.
-For nations that allow contraceptives, programs should be instituted to allow the easier accessibility of these medications.
-However, this alone will not eliminate the demand for safe services, awareness on safe abortion services, health education on prenatal check ups and proper implementation of diets during pregnancy and lactation also contributes to its prevention.
+For nations that allow contraceptives, programs should be instituted to allow easier accessibility to these medications.
+However, this alone will not eliminate the demand for safe services, awareness on safe abortion services, health education on prenatal check-ups, and proper implementation of diets during pregnancy and lactation also contribute to its prevention.